-In rendering this Opinion, we have examined originals or copies, certified or otherwise identified to our satisfaction, of (i) the letter furnished to Liberty by its financial advisor with respect to the Spin-off, dated as of November 4, 2014; (ii) the registration statement on Form S-1 filed by Broadband with the Securities and Exchange Commission (the "SEC"), dated as of July 24, 2014, together with the exhibits attached thereto, as amended through the date hereof (the 'Spin-off Registration Statement'); (iii) the registration statement on Form S-1 filed by Broadband with the SEC, dated as of October 16, 2014, together with the exhibits attached thereto, as amended through the date hereof (the 'Rights Offering Registration Statement,'' and together with the Spin-off Registration Statement, the 'Registration Statements'); (iv) all other submissions to the SEC related to the Registration Statements; (v) the agreements listed on Schedule A attached hereto (collectively, the 'Agreements''); (vi) the officer's certificate furnished to us by Broadband, dated as of the date hereof, together with the exhibits attached thereto (the 'Officer's Certificate''); and (vii) such other documents as we have considered necessary or appropriate as a basis for this Opinion.
-In our examination, we have assumed the genuineness of all signatures, the legal capacity of all natural persons, the authenticity of the originals of such documents.
+In rendering this Opinion, we have examined originals or copies, certified or otherwise identified to our satisfaction, of (i) the letter furnished to Liberty by its financial advisor with respect to the Spin-off, dated as of November 4, 2014; (ii) the registration statement on Form S-1 filed by Broadband with the Securities and Exchange Commission (the "SEC"), dated as of July 24, 2014, together with the exhibits attached thereto, as amended through the date hereof (the Spin-off Registration Statement"); (iii) the registration statement on Form S-1 filed by Broadband with the SEC, dated as of October 16, 2014, together with the exhibits attached thereto, as amended through the date hereof (the 'Rights Offering Registration Statement," and together with the Spin-off Registration Statement, the 'Registration Statements''); (iv) all other submissions to the SEC related to the Registration Statements; (v) the agreements listed on Schedule A attached hereto (collectively, the ''Agreements''); (vi) the officer's certificate furnished to us by Broadband, dated as of November 24, 2014, together with the exhibits attached thereto (the Officer's Certificate''); and (vii) such other documents as we have considered necessary or appropriate as a basis for this Opinion.
+In our examination, we have assumed the genuineness of all signatures, the legal capacity of all natural persons, the authenticity of all documents submitted to us as originals, the conformity to originals of all documents submitted to us as certified, photostatic, electronic, or facsimile copies, and the authenticity of the originals of such documents.